oleksiivelychko/go-queue-service/README.md

 echo 127.0.0.1 go-queue-service.local >> /etc/hosts
 ```

-📌 To start debug process in GoLand do next run commands:
+📌 To debug in GoLand do it:
 1. Run `skaffold debug`
-2. Debug `debug`
+2. Click `debug`